A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop

 LLM Response Data Model

-configuration parameters along with an associated confidence score.
+parameters and an associated confidence score.
+If the LLM cannot

 module: llm-response-module